bpaauwe/WeatherPoly/README.md

 # Release Notes

+- 0.1.3 11/12/2018
+   - Clear node lists before creating the nodes to add and node mappings
+   - Map Cumulus pressure trend strings to node integers
 - 0.1.2 10/26/2018
    - Fix editors for temperature and rain
    - Add incoming unit config and conversions